Civlac/SRWLED-Wiki/Squelch-and-Gain.md

 0 = .0875 gain, 38 = 1.0 gain, 78 = 2.0 gain, 118 = 3.0 gain, 158 = 4.0 gain, 198 = 5.0 gain, 238 = 6.0 gain.

+Note: The HTML code doesn't allow you to actually go to '0'.

 The first table uses FG085 Sinewave generator providing P-P output @ 100Hz.
 This is used to understand the voltages produced by various inputs.
 This table was used to configure an animation that reacted the same at different input levels.

 ## Note: Since creating these tables, I've fine tuned the gain formula.
 Just like Pirates of the Caribbean, consider this as more of a guideline.